savaged/SixNations/src/server/README.md

 # TODO #
-* Add all the controllers and models needed (i.e. lookups)
+* Ensure Login functions
-* Add authentification, including Login
+* Ensure each Requirement action is authenticated
 * Make changes to allow deployment to Linux